 Yes.
-Typically, partial migrations are done for testing purposes.
+Partial migration allows you to migrate just a small batch, see how it behaves, test, and do a rollback in case of errors or UX problems.
 In this case, the reseller is not marked as Exported and thus exists in both systems.
 This implies reseller management in both systems.